-On the 29 October 2019, Thailand’s cabinet adopted a National Action Plan on Business and Human Rights.
-This will be uploaded to the website when it is publicly available.
+On the 29 October 2019, Thailand’s cabinet adopted a National Action Plan on Business and Human Rights and launched it pubicaly on 16 December 2019.

 Congratulating Thailand on being 1st in Asia to adopt the NAP on business & human rights!
 The EU’s been working globally to promote the development & adoption of NAP.
 We stand ready to support Thailand to turn the plan into concrete actions! pic.twitter.com/b1YKfRu83C

 During its second Universal Periodic Review in May 2016, the Royal Thai Government received a recommendation to develop, enact, and implement a NAP on business and human rights (UPR recommendation 158.49 by Sweden).
 The Thai government accepted this recommendation.

 The Rights and Liberties Protection Department of the Ministry of Justice, is now leading the NAP process.
 A NAP National Committee, chaired by the Director-General of the Rights and Liberties Protection Department, Ministry of Justice, and comprising representatives of other Government ministries as well as the National Human Rights Commission of Thailand, has the mandate to draft the NAP and oversee its implementation.

 As described in the above video, the Rights and Liberties Protection Department has, as of 24 November 2017, done the following to drive forward the implementation of the UN Guiding Principles on Business and Human Rights in Thailand:

 1) Established the Committee to Prescribe, Prepare, Monitor and Analyse the Implementation of the NAP (NAP National Committee) (November 2016).

 2) Hosted a national dialogue on business and human rights (December 2016).